 He added that officials envision a state educational system that is "proficiency-based -- what the kids know and can do, as opposed to answering questions on a test."

-Nonetheless, Wardsboro officials believe their standardized-test scores are a strong indicator
+Nonetheless, Wardsboro officials believe their standardized-test scores are a strong indicator that something good is happening.

 For instance, the number of students deemed "proficient" in math has risen from 31 percent in 2007 to 64 percent in 2011, while those scoring "substantially below proficient" declined from 29 percent to just 5 percent during that time.